tiagoratao/potest/Setting-up-Jenkins-pipeline.md

 The pipeline will turn green if all the tests pass and if the deployment is successful.

 The pipeline will turn yellow if the any test fail, leading it to becoming an unstable build and aborting after the current stage is complete (normaly the testing stage).

+If it turns red, it means there was an error in the pipeline code itself.